Objectives and Content

 - Work with simple predator-prey models.

-- Use separation of variables and Fourier series to solve the wave equation and the hear equation.
+- Use separation of variables and Fourier series to solve the wave equation and the heat equation.

 Compulsory Assignments and Attendance